PretendoNetwork/mitmproxy-nintendo/README.md

       [3DS](https://github.com/PretendoNetwork/nimbus/releases).
     - Skip creating a PNID on the official Pretendo server if you will be hosting your own server.
-    - You'll now need to recompile the patches with your custom certificate ([see below](#compiling-custom-pretendo-patches)).
+    - If you want to use Justaposition, you'll now need to recompile the patches with your custom certificate
+      ([see below](#compiling-custom-pretendo-patches)).
 2. Configure your console to connect to the proxy using its system settings.
 Set the console's proxy server to your computer's IP address and the port